ronanquillevere/ronanquillevere.github.io/_posts/2016-09-22-tasklist-react-flux-rxjs.markdown

 [createTaskList.js](https://github.com/ronanquillevere/tasklist-react-flux-rxjs/blob/master/createTaskList.js)

 Now the task list should display all our tasks.
-To do so our task list we listen to an `TASK_STORE_UPDATED` event sent by the store.
-We could have implemented this differently registering a callback to the taskstore directly inside the view.
+To do so, our task list will listen to a `TASK_STORE_UPDATED` event sent by the store.
+Noet that we could have implemented this differently registering a callback to the taskstore directly inside the view.
 I prefer this implementation so that the task list does not know about the taskstore.
 The only dependency is on the dispatcher.
 This could be problematic though if stores start calling themselves, but this is out of the scope of this tutorial.

 My task list will be composed of a list of taskNode